That-Dev-Girl-Sites/jhalabi.com/_posts/2018-01-22-over-the-first-trimester-hurdle.md

   - pregnancy
 tags:
   - second trimester
+excerpt: I will be 13 weeks pregnant tomorrow.
 ---

 I will be 13 weeks pregnant tomorrow.
 This is huge because it means, not only am I super officially out of my first trimester, but I am also at a point where I have been getting a lot of test results back.